 It was a time where people were starting to shop directly from designer websites and I was able to drive traffic from press mentions directly to my website while also keeping a presence in prestigious stores such as Henri Bendel.
 Social media marketing and google ads helped make my online store drive 80% of my sales revenue while relying only 20% of my business on wholesale sales, primarily for brand recognition.

-After moving to Los Angeles I was still traveling to NYC frequently for trade shows and desk side meetings, but decided to slow down and completely take a year off to stay home with my daughter after the birth of my first child.
+Even when I moved to Los Angeles I was still traveling to NYC frequently for trade shows and desk side meetings, but decided to slow down and completely take a year off to stay home with my daughter after the birth of my first child.
 During that time I was obsessed with all things parenting and wrote a blog reviewing luxe baby items.
-My year home was coming to a close and it became important to try and figure out a way to monetize what I was doing in order to stretch that time home with them out even more and became serious bout generating revenue through ad sales for the site as well as affiliate ads.
+My year home was coming to a close and it became important to try and figure out a way to monetize what I was doing in order to stretch that time home with them out even more and became serious about generating revenue through ad sales for the site as well as affiliate ads.

-After the birth of my second child, a son, I was very uninterested in the majority of what I saw to dress a boy as I looked for products to feature so I converted my baby blog community of luxury mother and mother-to-be shoppers over to my newest brand with the launch of CHILDISH LOS ANGELES, a kids t-shirt company, which has allowed me to continue staying home with my young children through the use of Instagram and influencer marketing.
-Currently on a new journey and will reopen my site again soon!
+After the birth of my second child, a son, I was very uninterested in the majority of what I saw to dress a boy as I looked for products to feature so I converted my baby blog community of luxury mother and mother-to-be shoppers over to my newest brand with the launch of CHILDISH LOS ANGELES, a kids t-shirt company, which was launched using Instagram, Pinterest/Facebook ads, and what would soon be known as Influencer Marketing.